 Can Medicare Take My Settlement?

 Once you obtain a fair settlement from an insurance company, you may think the battle has ended.
 Even after you secure the compensation you need to pay for medical bills and property repairs; your legal journey may not be over.
 You may still have to deal with repaying awards and benefits you received as a Medicare recipient.
-If you forget to repay these amounts, Medicare may garnish what you owe directly from your settlement award.
+If you forget to repay these amounts, Medicare has a lien and claim against your settlement funds and is entitled to payment.
 Here’s what you need to know after settling your case as a Medicare policyholder.